 General rule: Every property of the decedent is appraised according to their fair market value at the time of his death.

 Any real property is to be valued at the fair market value as determined by the Commissioner or the fair market value (appraise value) by an assessor whichever is higher.
-Learn more about real properties in the Philippines.

 The market value of the stocks will depend on whether listed or non-listed in the stock exchanges.
 If the shares are listed, the fair market value is equal to the mean between the highest and lowest cost at the date of death, unless otherwise market value at the time of his death.